tensorlayer/TensorLayer/docs/user/more.rst

 Engineer
 ^^^^^^^^^^^^^

 For people from industry, the contirbutors provided mass format-consistent examples covering computer vision, natural language processing and reinforcement learning.
+Besides, there are also many TensorFlow users implemented product-level examples including image captioning, semantic/instance segmentation, machine translation, chatbot and etc, which can be found online.

-Dropout, DropConnect, Denoising Autoencoder, LSTM, CNN etc, speed up your development
+Therefore, you may able to find that example close to your project.

 Researcher
 ^^^^^^^^^^^^^